 1960 also saw Bluebird CN7's first World Land Speed record attempt in

-in a crash, injuring Donald Campbell.Bluebird CN7 -now with a stabilising tail -was then
+in a crash, through which Donald Campbell a fractured skull and burst eardrum.Bluebird CN7 - now with a stabilising tail - was then

 shipped to Australia and

 on 17 July 1964 set a new World Land Speed Record at Lake Eyre, at

 subsequent World Land Speed Record attempts after this 400 mph landmark would involve rocket or jet

 propulsion rather than a car being driven through its wheels like